Nooh Al-Mousa

-Nooh Al-Mousa (نوح الموسى; born 23 February 1991) is a Saudi football player who plays as a defensive midfielder for Al-Fateh and the Saudi Arabia national team.
+Nooh Al-Mousa (نوح الموسى; born 23 February 1991) is a Saudi football player who plays as a defensive midfielder former the Saudi Arabia national team.

 Career

 Nooh Al-Mousa started his career with Al-Fateh where he progressed through the youth ranks.
 He made his debut for the first team during the 2012–13 season in the match against Al-Raed.
 He won the league with Al-Fateh during his first season as a first-team player.
 Al-Mousa became a regular starter for Al-Fateh during the 2016–17 season where he played 29 matches throughout all competitions.
 In 2018, as part of a deal between the Saudi Arabian Football Federation and La Liga, Al-Mousa joined Spanish club Real Valladolid on a six-month loan.
 On April 27, 2018, Al-Mousa signed a 4-year contract with Al-Ahli.
 On 6 March 2022, Al-Mousa signed a pre-contract with former club Al-Fateh.
 He joined the club following the expiration of his contract with Al-Ahli.